-Using the most current 303(d) list published on the Division's website along with the GIS mapping tool, the permittee must determine whether it discharges stormwater into streams with unavailable parameters (previously referred to as impaired streams) for nutrients, pathogens, siltation, or other parameters related to stormwater runoff from urbanized areas or to streams designated as Exceptional Tennessee Waters (ETW).
-The Stormwater Management Program (SWMP) must include a description of the Best Management Practices (BMPs) the permittee will use to control discharges to such streams to the Maximum Extent Practicable (MEP).
+Using the most current 303(d) list published on the Division's website along with the GIS mapping tool, the permittee must determine whether it discharges stormwater into streams with unavailable parameters (previously referred to as impaired streams) for nutrients, pathogens, siltation, or other parameters related to stormwater runoff from an urban area with a population of 50,000 or more people or to streams designated as Exceptional Tennessee Waters (ETW).
+The Stormwater Management Program (Stormwater Management Program) must include a description of the Best Management Practices (BMPs) the permittee will use to control discharges to such streams to the Maximum Extent Practicable (MEP).
 The Division may require a Corrective Action Plan (CAP) if discharges from the MS4 are determined to cause or contribute to an in-stream exceedance of water quality standards or may require the permittee to obtain coverage under an individual permit per subpart 7.16.